Leech Lattice Vector Quantization for Efficient LLM Compression: Algorithm specification

+The local proxy objective above minimizes the expected \emph{layer-output} distortion $\mathbb{E}\|(\hat{\mathbf{W}} - \mathbf{W})\mathbf{x}\|_2^2$ using only the input second moment $\mathbf{H}_{\text{in}}=\mathbb{E}[\mathbf{x}\mathbf{x}^\top]$ \citep{nagel2020up}.
+From a second-order perspective, this corresponds to a very coarse approximation of the \emph{global} curvature of the end-to-end loss: (i) it effectively treats layers as decoupled (a block-diagonal approximation across layers, ignoring cross-layer coupling and error propagation), and (ii) within each layer it retains only the \emph{input-side} curvature while discarding loss-dependent \emph{output-side} weighting and the effects of downstream nonlinearities.
+Equivalently, it can be viewed as a Kronecker-/Gauss--Newton-like surrogate that keeps $\mathbf{H}_{\text{in}}$ but replaces the output factor by an identity (or constant) term, thereby ignoring how sensitive different output directions are under the task loss.

-\emph{Local vs global.} Local updates can also be seen as targeting the final loss under an extremely crude Hessian approximation $\mathbf{H} = \mathbf{I}\otimes\mathbf{H}_{\text{in}}$, which ignores cross-row coupling and relating to the output curvature to target the ultimate final loss.
-Approximations to the global Hessian, as explored in \citep{van2023llm,tseng2025model} can provide stronger compression performance but require backward passes and are therefore more expensive.
-Since our focus in this work is on the representation itself, we evaluate all methods under the same local correction scheme to disentangle improvements due to the representation from those due to more powerful correction procedures.
-Global-Hessian-based corrections are orthogonal to our contribution, and for fair comparison, we restrict attention to the local GPTQ-like (generalized to vectors) updates described above.
+More faithful curvature surrogates that incorporate loss information and/or cross-layer interactions (e.g., approximations to the global Hessian or related second-order structure) can yield stronger compression performance, but typically require backward passes and higher calibration cost \citep{van2023llm,tseng2025model}.
+Since our focus in this work is on the \emph{representation/quantizer} rather than on increasingly powerful correction procedures, we evaluate all methods under the same local, GPTQ-like correction scheme (generalized to vector updates) to isolate gains attributable to the representation \citep{frantar2022gptq}.
+Global-Hessian-based corrections are orthogonal to our contribution, and combining them with our representation is a natural direction for future work \citep{van2023llm,tseng2025model}.